ballerina-attic/open-api-based-service/README.md

 ```

 - Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
 It points to the service file that we developed above and it will create an executable binary out of that.
-This will also create the corresponding docker image using the docker annotations that you have configured above.
+This will also create the corresponding Docker image using the Docker annotations that you have configured above.
 Navigate to the `<SAMPLE_ROOT>/guide/` folder and run the following command.
 ```
   $ballerina build petstore

-  Run following command to start docker container: docker run -d -p 9090:9090 ballerina.guides.io/petstore:v1.0
+  Run following command to start Docker container: docker run -d -p 9090:9090 ballerina.guides.io/petstore:v1.0
 ```
-- Once you successfully build the docker image, you can run it with the `` docker run`` command that is shown in the previous step.
+- Once you successfully build the Docker image, you can run it with the `` docker run`` command that is shown in the previous step.

 ```
     docker run -d -p 9090:9090 ballerina.guides.io/petstore:v1.0
 ```
-    Here we run the docker image with flag`` -p <host_port>:<container_port>`` so that we  use  the host port 9090 and the container port 9090.
+    Here we run the Docker image with flag`` -p <host_port>:<container_port>`` so that we  use  the host port 9090 and the container port 9090.
 Therefore you can access the service through the host port.

-- Verify docker container is running with the use of `` $ docker ps``.
-The status of the docker container should be shown as 'Up'.
+- Verify Docker container is running with the use of `` $ docker ps``.
+The status of the Docker container should be shown as 'Up'.
 - You can access the service using the same curl commands that we've used above.

 ```